LSU vs. Colorado Predictions & Picks - November 6

 LSU Performance Insights (2022-23)

-- The Tigers' +877 scoring differential last season (outscoring opponents by 24.4 points per game) was a result of putting up 82.3 points per game (fifth in college basketball) while giving up 57.9 per outing (34th in college basketball).
+- The Tigers put up 82.3 points per game (fifth in college basketball) last season while giving up 57.9 per contest (34th in college basketball).
+They had a +877 scoring differential and outscored opponents by 24.4 points per game.

+- With 77.3 points per game in SEC contests, LSU posted 5 fewer points per game in conference games compared to its overall average (82.3 PPG).

+- Offensively the Tigers fared better at home last year, posting 85.9 points per game, compared to 77.2 per game in road games.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.